Helping millions of people navigate the world of technology.

 Reset Windows 11

-Step 3: Select the Keep my files option and then follow the on-screen prompts to finish resetting Windows 11.
+Step 3: Select the Keep my files option and follow the on-screen prompts to finish resetting Windows 11.

 Reset Windows 11 PC